 Do you know what sustainable S.M.A.R.T targets are, and how they can be used to boost your mental health?

-When you finally decide to take the plunge into recovery you’ll more than likely be assigned to a therapist.
+When you finally decide to take the plunge into eating disorder recovery you’ll more than likely be assigned to a therapist.
 If you’re familiar with therapy then you’ll be all too familiar with the age-old questions of “What do you want to get out of therapy?” or “What are your goals?“.

-The problem with these statements is that they’re a blanket over too many possibilities; They are much too vague.
-This is where the use of SMART targets come in.
+But the problem with these statements is that they’re a blanket over too many possibilities.
+They’re much too vague.
+And that’s exactly what sustainable SMART targets aim to address.

 The SMART target structure as we know it today was created by George T. Doran in 1981.
 The model first appeared in the journal “Management Review” titled “There’s a S.M.A.R.T.
 Way to Write Management’s Goals and Objectives.”

-Although the original set-out SMART as meaning Specific, Measureable, Assignable, Realistic and Time-related, there have since been a variety of versions made available.
+Although the original set out SMART as meaning Specific, Measurable, Assignable, Realistic, and Time-related, there have since been a variety of versions.
 In the context of this article, we’ll be replacing Assignable with Achievable and Time-related with Timely.